soenke-sp/TreeSeg/README.md

 To run this project, follow these steps:

-1. Download the script tool file [here](https://github.com/soenke-sp/TreeSeg/tree/9caecb7a3e1520d2785e9e6cc255cdcdadfe136e/toolbox).
+1. Download the toolbox file [here](https://github.com/soenke-sp/TreeSeg/tree/9caecb7a3e1520d2785e9e6cc255cdcdadfe136e/toolbox).
 2. Open **TreeSeg.atbx** in ArcGIS Pro.
 See [Connect to a toolbox](https://pro.arcgis.com/en/pro-app/latest/help/projects/connect-to-a-toolbox.htm) for more information.
 3. Run the script tool and follow the instructions.